Welcome!

-Note: Please check the schedule of Civil Law Exam and Deadline for Submission of Requirements and Payment.
+Note: Please check the schedule for the Civil Law Entrance Exam and the corresponding payment period.

 For more information, please visit https://www.ustcivillaw.com/.